JoeyDeVries/Cell/README.md

 ======
 Welcome to the development repository of Cell, an open-source OpenGL graphics engine aimed to serve as an educational repository for learning how a larger graphics engine can be structured and organized.
 A large focus of Cell is building an engine that is both easy to use and read.
 Cell also aims to provide both flexible and properly maintainable code.
+Note that this project is **not** finished, so code may still be vague nor are there proper build files yet.

 ![Logo of Cell Graphics Engine](logo.png "Cell Graphics Engine Logo")